wix-playground/dapperdox/docs/configuration-tls.md

 # Enable TLS

-DapperDox's implementation of TLS restricts iteslf to the strong TLS 1.2 suites, avoiding RC4 and BEAST vulnerabilites.
+DapperDox's implementation of TLS restricts itself to the strong TLS 1.2 suites, avoiding RC4 and BEAST vulnerabilities.
 DapperDox is therefore compatible with current releases of Google Chrome, Apple Safari, Mozilla Firefox and Internet Explorer.

 DapperDox requires a certificate and a private key to be configured to enable TLS.
 The